NFV Platform Design: A Survey: Design Space

 \subsection{Other design choices}

 As discussed in our previous work~\cite{linguaglossa2019survey}, there is a large assortment of acceleration techniques for high-speed packet processing.
-In this part, we pick the most commonly utilized techniques and enumerate their adoption by existing NFV platforms.
-The optimizations we consider including zero-copy, batching, memory pre-allocation, instruction/data prefetching, parallel execution, CPU cache optimization, and computation offloading.
+In this section, we select the most commonly used techniques and enumerate their adoption across existing NFV platforms.
+The optimizations we consider include zero-copy, batching, memory pre-allocation, instruction/data prefetching, parallel execution, CPU cache optimization, and computation offloading.
 Although these optimizations are commonly applied by the preceding packet I/O techniques, we discuss their applications in other parts of the NFV architecture.